IndexCoop/ITIPS/ITIPS/ITIP-002.md

 ## Open Questions
 - [x] Can we generalize to use any oracle system other than Chainlink?
     - Yes, using the Set oracles adapter interface
+- [ ] Should oracles return the quote in ETH or in USD?

 ## Feasibility Analysis